-In initial value treatments of instability-driven turbulence, damped modes are invisible, despite receiving energy in a robust nonlinear transfer process, unless the turbulence is subjected to mode decomposition analysis.
-For gyrokinetic models, the number of damped modes that play a role in instability saturation and nonlinear dynamics is extremely large.
+In initial value treatments of instability-driven turbulence, damped modes are invisible, despite receiving energy in a robust nonlinear transfer process, unless the turbulence is subjected to mode decomposition analysis.14 For gyrokinetic models, the number of damped modes that play a role in instability saturation and nonlinear dynamics is extremely large.
 Consequently, the prompt effect of instability is an apportionment of energy across a heavily populated, dissipated mode space.
-While energy transfer in perpendicular scales is present, it is subject to dissipation at all perpendicular scales, with dissipation peaking in the region of instability, and dissipation rates that can exceed energy transfer rates to perpendicular scales by as much as an order of
+While energy transfer in perpendicular scales is present, it is subject to dissipation at all perpendicular scales, with dissipation peaking in the region of instability,5 and dissipation rates that can exceed energy transfer rates to perpendicular scales by as much as an order of magnitude.15 The dissipation rate at large scales is intrinsically nonlinear.
+It depends on the rate of energy transfer to the mode space of the inhomogeneous degrees of freedom and the energy distribution of these modes.
+Understanding this transfer and the energy distribution of these modes is key to quantifying the dissipation, understanding the saturation, and ultimately deriving physics-based models for experimentally important quantities such as saturation levels, spectra, and transport.
+Because the mode space is dissipated, the standard formulations of universality and scaling from inertial range hydrodynamic turbulence would not be expected to govern the energy distribution.

-&lt;sup>1University of Wisconsin-Madison, Madison, Wisconsin 53706, USA a)Present address: Department of Physics and Astronomy, University of California at Los Angeles, Los Angeles, California 90095, USA.
+^{a)}Present address: Department of Physics and Astronomy, University of California at Los Angeles, Los Angeles, California 90095, USA.